pac4j/play-pac4j-java-demo/README.md

 **This demo works for the version 2.2 of the Play framework.
 In that case, the play-pac4j_java 1.2.0-SNAPSHOT version is required !**

+To work with the version 2.0 or 2.1 of the Play framework, please use the branch *play2.0or2.1* of this project...

 ## Quick start & test

 To start quickly :